This is an old link. Please click here to see the current application instructions.

-If my child qualifies, will he/she definitely receive an award?
+If my child qualifies, will they definitely receive an award?

 Not all eligible applicants will receive an award as spaces are limited for full-scholarships.
 The award selection process is very competitive for Full Scholarships, so many applicants do not receive awards each year.
 Awards vary based on grant funding, so many of our scholarships are specific for campers from certain regions or studying particular areas of the arts.
 Partial tuition assistance (10%-80% of the tuition) awards are available, unrestricted and provided for families in need.
 Families who are able to contribute to the tuition costs should apply for Tuition Assistance.

 How are applicants chosen?